echamudi/nodejs-parallel-programming-examples/README.md

 ## Using MPI with node.js

-> Most of the following examples require 4 cores computer to run
+> The following examples require computer with 4 cores to run

 Using the same concept, we can run node program in multiple cores.